Integrating Care for People with Complex and Special Needs

 By focusing quality improvement efforts on Medicaid’s highest-need, highest-cost populations, states and health plans can more effectively invest limited public dollars and improve health outcomes.
 CHCS is supporting practical and cost-effective solutions to ensure that all Medicaid beneficiaries with chronic and disabling conditions are included in patient-centered systems of care.
 Through on-the-ground technical assistance and rigorous pilot demonstrations, we work with states, health plans and other stakeholders to identify the best ways to organize, finance, and deliver care for people with complex and special needs.
 Current projects include:

-The Center for Health Care Strategies' Complex Care Innovation Lab, made possible through support from Kaiser Permanente Community Benefit, is bringing together leading thinkers from across the country to collectively problem solve and generate innovative solutions to improving care for complex patient populations.
+The Center for Health Care Strategies' Complex Care Innovation Lab, made possible through support from Kaiser Permanente Community Benefit, is bringing together leading thinkers from across the country to collectively problem solve and generate innovative solutions to improve care for complex patient populations.

 The Integrated Resource Center is a national initiative of the Centers for Medicare & Medicaid Services to help states advance coordinated care for high-need, high-cost populations.
 Technical assistance is coordinated by Mathematica Policy Research and the Center for Health Care Strategies.